-In talking about religious political groups, I think we have all heard of Rev. Fred Phelps of Kansas.
-The Rev. Phelps has 13 kids, now adults who have children of their own and who are also the Reverend’s congregation.
-Phelps claims his church is Christian based, but it is not like anything most of us have ever seen in our bibles.
-Phelps is best known for his “god hates fags” messages.
+I believe we’ve all heard of Rev. Fred Phelps of Kansas when speaking about religious political organizations.
+Rev. Phelps has 13 children, now adults who have their own children and are also the congregation of the Reverend.
+Phelps claims that his church is based on Christianity, but it is not like anything that most of us have seen in our bibles.
+Phelps is best known for messages from his “god hates fags.”

-Phelps will brand anyone he does not like as either a “fag” or a “fag lover” and then will condemn them to hell.
-His specialty is to picket funerals— calling the deceased “fag” or a “fag lover” and again condemning them to eternal hell and damnation.
-I can only imagine the additional grief this brings to the families and friends of the deceased.
+Phelps is going to brand anyone he doesn’t like as a “fag” or “fag lover” and then condemn them to hell.
+He specializes in picketing funerals— calling the dead “fag” or “fag lover” and condemning them again to eternal hell and damnation.
+I can only imagine the extra grief that this brings to the deceased’s families and friends.

-I was aware of Phelps and his clan / church since their early years in Kansas where they terrorized the local citizens via FAX and pickets.
-I have often felt it was good for others to see how hate could twist a mind by watching and listening to this man in action.
-However, I eventually realized how just how dangerous this man is — not only to our community, but also to the entire country, on several levels.
+Since their early years in Kansas, I have known Phelps and his clan / church where they terrorized local people through FAX and pickets.
+I often thought it was nice for others to see how hate could twist their minds by observing and listening in action to this person.
+Eventually, however, I realized how hazardous this guy is on several levels— not only to our society, but also to the whole nation.

-On the face of it, your average person watching or listening to Phelps would be repulsed by his words.
-Phelps is shrill, unreasonable and in your face, thereby turning people off.
-A reasonable person would walk away and perhaps lean a little more in favor of supporting gays / lesbians in their fight for equal rights.
+On the face of it, his words would repel your average person watching or listening to Phelps.
+Phelps is shrill, unreasonable, and turns individuals off in your face.
+A reasonable person would go back and maybe lean a little more towards promoting gays / lesbians in their struggle for equal rights.
 Perhaps.
-This was the thinking that I initially found comforting about the actions of Fred Phelps.
+This was the idea I first discovered comforting about Fred Phelps ‘ deeds.